 - Preheat a large saute pan over medium heat.
 Stirring occasionally, cook the onion and mushrooms until dry, about 7 minutes.
 Add minced garlic to the pan and cook for another minute.
 Remove from heat.

-- In a blender combine the sauteed mushroom mixture, ½ cup of the barbecue sauce, water, nut butter, maple syrup, liquid smoke, and soy sauce.
+- In a blender combine the sauteed mushroom mixture, ½ cup barbecue sauce, water, nut butter, maple syrup, liquid smoke, and soy sauce.
 Blend until smooth.

 - Pour the blended mixture into the dry ingredients, and stir to combine.
-Knead in the bowl for only about 30 seconds, just to make sure everything is fully incorporated.
-The seitan dough should feel fairly soft.
+Knead the seitan dough for about 1 minute.
+It should feel somewhat soft (this is a moist dough).

 - Press the dough evenly into the casserole dish, and use a knife to cut into 16 or 20 pieces, depending on how wide you want the ribs to be (refer to photos above).
 Bake uncovered for 20 minutes.
 Remove from oven, brush with ½ cup BBQ sauce, and bake for another 25 minutes.
-Remove from oven, and use a spatula to carefully flip the ribs.
+Remove from oven, and use a spatula to carefully flip the ribs (I do this in sections, not individually).
 Brush with another ½ cup BBQ sauce, and bake for another 10 to 15 minutes or until piping hot and sticky.

-- Allow to rest in the pan for at least 1 hour before serving (this allows the seitan to firm up).
-Preferably, allow the ribs to cool, then refrigerate overnight and reheat the next day using a grill, stovetop grill pan, or microwave.
+- Let the seitan rest in the pan for at least 30 minutes before serving (this allows the seitan to firm up).
+Preferably, let the ribs cool completely, then refrigerate overnight and reheat the next day using a grill or on the stovetop.

 Notes